Richienb/pegg/README.md

 ## Upgrading from v1

-- Removed `.when`.
+- Removed `when`.
 Pegg will now automatically ensure readiness when calling any other functions.
 - `paths` has been replaced with `getBinaryPaths`.
 - `exec` now only works for `ffmpeg` and assumes each function argument as part of the command.
 - `ffmpeg` now returns a promise which will resolve to the fluent ffmpeg object.